brianbancroft/brianbancroft.github.io/_posts/2017-03-05-gdal-tutorial-mapbox.md

 ### GDAL - Test whether you have it
-To test whether you've succesfully downloaded GDAL, which we will use to join and merge the data, simpilly run this command:
+To test whether you've succesfully downloaded GDAL, which we will use to join and merge the data, simpily run this command:
 ```
 gdalinfo --version
 ```